tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_4.md

 In the palpable tension that fills the cramped space of the hut, I lean in close to Tuyết, my voice a whisper.
 "I have an idea, but we need to act fast."

-With a solemn nod, she positions herself by the doorway.
+I explain my risky plan to her.
+With a solemn nod, she positions herself by the doorway of the hut.

 Tuyết takes a deep breath, then shouts towards the door, her voice cracking with feigned helplessness. "Đừng bắn!
 Em ra đây!"
 (Don't shoot!
 I'm coming out!)